Fungal Endocarditis

 Abbreviations: aortic valve (AoV), left atrium (LA), left ventricle (LV), mitral valve (MV)

 As an intensivist, I work with my infectious disease colleagues to initiate long-term antifungal therapies (usually a daily echinocandin like micafungin).
 As a cardiac anesthesiologist, I use transesophageal echocardiography to identify regions in the heart where damage has occurred, resulting in valvular regurgitation or abscess formation.
-In this video, one can appreciate a large vegetation on a bioprosthetic mitral valve that occludes the valve intermittently.
-In contrast to bacterial vegetations, fungal vegetations tend to be larger with more potential for embolization.
+In this video, one can appreciate a large vegetation on a bioprosthetic mitral valve that intermittently occludes the valve.
+In contrast to bacterial vegetations, fungal vegetations tend to be larger and have a greater potential for embolization.

 Drop me a comment with your experience regarding fungal endocarditis!